Date of Award:

 School of Teacher Education and Leadership

-A complex model was developed to study (a) the growth of a student’s ability to read words with speed and accuracy and (b) how student demographic features affect growth rates.
-It was found that a hot read advancement criterion provided a better model fit than the hypothesized advancement criterion of a student’s increase or gain between cold and hot reads.
-Student growth during repeated reading was found to be constant once a minimum WRCM criterion was reached.
-While repeated reading was shown to be a strategy that worked equally well for all students, the strategy was shown to be highlyeffective for English-language learners and showed promise in helping to closing the achievement gap.
-Limitations were discussed and recommendations provided.
+A complex multi-level structural equation model was developed to study (a) the growth of student's ability to read words with speed and accuracy and (b) how student demographic features affect growth rates.
+This multilevel structural equation model used included two phases: multilevel growth modeling and path analysis.
+It was found that using a hot (or final) read-advancement criterion provided a better model fit than the hypothesized advancement criterion of a student's increase or gain between cold (beginning) and hot (final) reads.
+Also, student growth during repeated reading was found to be constant once a minimum words-read-correctly-per-minute (WRCM) criterion of 25 was reached.
+Repeated reading was shown to be a strategy that worked equally well for all students with little variance explained by the slope of student growth.
+Furthermore, the strategy was shown to be effective for non-White learners and showed promise in helping to close the achievement gap.